Best lawn mower 2021: 14 top cordless, robot, petrol, electric and push mowers

 Petrol or electric: which is best?

-You can pick between mowers powered by electricity, those that use petrol, and even lawnmowers you simply push yourself.
+You can pick between mowers powered by electricity, those that use petrol, and even lawn mowers you simply push yourself.
 Within the electric mower range, you’ll find both those that have cable and cordless versions with a battery you’ll need to charge.

 Cordless mowers

 These designs aren’t limited by a cable.
 Pay attention to charge time and maximum battery life if you want one of these to ensure you’re happy with the numbers.
-Robot lawnmowers are a type of cordless mower – just one you don’t have to push.
+Another thing to check is whether the battery can be recycled at the end of its life.
+Some suppliers offer to take them back when you buy new – all round this means a more eco-friendly mow.

 Petrol mowers